Annual results in 2023

 • Legal responsibilities of insider trading

-The insiders are not allowed to trade in the company's marketable securities during the closed period of the financial report announcement in 2023.
+The insiders are not allowed to trade in the company's marketable securities during the closed period of the financial report announcement in 2024 to 2025.

 DeclarationFinancial QuarterRecipients